 20:18:17:40.07.
 Identifying a cashless device.
-A player shall be able to identify each cashless compatible machine by a means left to the discretion of the commission.
-With the commission's approval the licensee may remove display menu items that pertain to cashless operation for gaming machines not participating; provide a host message indicating cashless capability; or affix a specific sticker on gaming machines to indicate participation or non-participation.
+Each cashless device must be identifiable by a player pursuant to internal control procedures.
+With the commission's approval, the licensee may remove display menu items that pertain to cashless operation for devices not participating, provide a host message indicating cashless capability, or affix a specific sticker on devices to indicate participation or non-participation.